Daniel-Elston/Daniel-Elston/README.md

 ### Academic Projects :trophy:

 - MSc Data Science & AI (Hons) Dissertation: I developed a dynamic pricing ML algorithm for a leading distributor of car parts at a prestigious Data Science consultancy firm in London.
-- BSc Physics (Hons) Final Year Project: [LHC Particle Beam Detection for CERN][cern-project].
+- BSc Physics (Hons) Final Year Project: [LHC Particle Beam Detection for CERN][LHC Particle Beam Detection for CERN].
 Collaborated with a team of four and received a commendation.

 ---